University of North Carolina Asheville

 Two UNC System-funded programs support this goal by providing tuition-free summer classes in UNC Asheville’s core curriculum to students who need to get back on track to graduation.
 An inaugural program in 2017 program helped 19 students, from a cohort of 23, graduate on time in 2018.
 This pilot program was formally adopted in 2018-19 as First to Finish.
 The 2018-20 summer program aims to help 100 students a year accelerate their path to graduation.

 By 2022, UNCA will improve its five-year graduation rate from any accredited institution to 71.7%.
 This is an improvement over a base of 69.1% for UNCA’s 2010 cohort.

-From UNC Asheville: The university expects to maintain this graduation rate over the next two years, thereby meeting the 2021 target of a 71.7 percent graduation rate set for it in the UNC System strategic plan.
+From UNC Asheville: The university expects a continued increase in graduation rates over the next two years, thereby meeting the 2021 target of a 71.7 percent graduation rate set for it in the UNC System Strategic Plan.